syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 #### CSV

-The CSV data from a local *.csv file type can be connected to the Pivot Table.
+The CSV data from a local *.csv file type can be connected to the pivot table.
 Here, the file can be read by the **StreamReader** option, which will give the result in the string format.
-The resultant string needs to be converted to collect data that can be bound to the server-side pivot engine.
-Also, in the Pivot Table sample, set the [`type`](https://ej2.syncfusion.com/documentation/api/pivotview/fieldOptionsModel/#type) property under [`dataSourceSettings`](https://ej2.syncfusion.com/documentation/api/pivotview/dataSourceSettings/) as **CSV**.
+The resultant string needs to be converted to collection data that can be bound to the server-side pivot engine.

 In the server application, the **sales.csv** file is available under the **DataSource** folder, and its model type is defined in the **DataSource.cs** file.